tahairavani/kblang/README.md

 - Use the keyboard layout however you like.
 You can use it for your own custom modules.

 ### Languages ​​and layouts supported in kblang
-- persian -> FaLayout class
+- persian 🇮🇷 -> FaLayout class
-- english -> EnLayout class
+- english 🏴󠁧󠁢󠁥󠁮󠁧󠁿 -> EnLayout class
+- spanish 🇪🇸 -> SpLayout class
+- arabic  🇸🇦-> ArLayout class
+- italian 🇮🇹 -> ItLayout class

 ## Installation Guide